gunnihinn/evil-feed-reader/README.md

 You setup the URLs of feeds you want to watch in a configuration file.
 We ping those every 15 minutes and check if they have been updated.
-If a feed has recent entries (that is, entries that are less than 24 hours old), it will be colored blue in the main UI.
+If a feed has entries you haven't seen yet, it will be colored blue in the main UI.

 Click on a feed to show the last few entries from it.
 If some of them are too long for us to display comfortably, we'll print a message saying so.
 You can then click through to the source's web page to read the entry.

-We keep no history of whatever you do or look at.
+The only history we keep is whether you've yet seen a feed with new entries.

 Management is open to feature requests.